ankithkumar08/120-days-of-python-coding-/README.md

 - **Question:** Write a Python program to find numbers divisible by another number.
 - **Solution:**  Used both enumerate with for loop and lambda functions for filtering divisibility.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_13.py)
 - **Learnings:**  Practiced using lambda functions and enumerate for efficient coding.

+- ### Day 14:
+- **Question:** Write a Python program to find numbers divisible by another number.
+- **Solution:**  Used both enumerate with for loop and lambda functions for filtering divisibility.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_14.py)
+- **Learnings:**  Practiced using lambda functions and enumerate for efficient coding.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*

 ## Technologies Used